harlan-zw/nuxt-delay-hydration/README.md

 <details>
   <summary><b>How delaying hydration works</b></summary>

-The process of delaying hydration is quite straight forward.
 A promise is injected into your app.
-The promise is resolved as soon as either of these events have fired:
+The promise is resolved as soon as either of these events has fired:

 - an interaction event (mouse move, scroll, click, etc)
 - an idle callback with a fixed timeout

-The idle CPU time tells Google that these scripts are not blocking, as far as I can gather.
+The idle CPU time tells Google that these scripts are not blocking.
 </details>

 ### Debugging